Minimum Spanning Tree Cycle Intersection Problem: Programmatic exploration

 We used a uniformly distributed random number generator.
 To generate trees we used a simple algorithm that randomly connects a new node to an already connected tree.
-The non-interbranch cycle-edge set is built by associating a \emph{Bernoulli} trial to each such possible edge.
-To achieve some diversity for each tree we built three different sets to obtain a sparse, medium and dense sets based on corresponding probabilities $0.1$, $0.5$, $0.9$.
+The non-interbranch cycle-edge set is built by associating a \emph{Bernoulli} trial to each possible edge.
+To achieve some diversity for each tree we built three different sets to obtain sparse, medium and dense ones based on corresponding probabilities $0.1$, $0.5$, $0.9$.

 The proposed algorithm did not find a counterexample of the intersection conjecture.
 Table \ref{tab:random-inst} shows the size of the experiments.
-The column \emph{nodes} is the number of nodes of the graph family, ie: $|V|$.
-The column \emph{instances} is the number of instances processed.
+Column \emph{Nodes} is the number of nodes of the graph family, i.e.: $|V|$.
+Column \emph{Instances} is the number of instances processed.